All Episodes

 It's my pleasure, sir.

-We're told consistently by liberals and democrats that the government should not be in charge of women's uteruses or their vaginas.
+We're told consistently by liberals and Democrats that the government should not be in charge of women's uteruses or their vaginas.

-Yeah, give your hands off my body.
+Yeah, keep your hands off my body.

 In San Francisco, they want to put their hands on our penises.